jburmesch/VBAExportForGit/README.md

 * Run VBAImportForGit from file you want to import to
 * All objects in 'source' folder will be imported (You will be prompted to overwrite if they already exist.)
 * Done!

-## I hope this contributes to improving your VBA coding workflow!